kojoidrissa/pyconafrica_tutorial/README.md

 # PyCon Africa 2019 Tutorial Outline
-## Setup/Prereqs
+## Setup/Prerequisites
 -  Python 3.5 or later should work, but 3.6 will give you f-strings
 -  Git & do basic Git config (find chapter)
 -  A Github account
 -  Create a virtual environment; I'll be using `virtualenvwrapper`, but use what you're comfortable with
 -  `pip install` IN your virtual environment:
-    -  OpenPyXL
+    -  `openpyxl`
-    -  pytest
+    -  `pytest`
-    -  jupyter (optional, but very useful for beginners who don't have a text editor they like)
+    -  `jupyter` (optional, but very useful for beginners who don't have a text editor they like)
 -  Able to navigate *your* computer from the command line:
     +  navigate & create directories
     +  Git will be done from the command line
+-  A text editor of your choice.
+If you don't have one, you can use the Jupyter Notebook

 ## Sequence
 -  Introduction